Random ordinate method for mitigating the ray effect in radiative transport equation simulations: Numerical experiments

+where the reference solution $\phi^{ref}$ is computed by Gaussian quadrature with $80400$ ordinates.
+Figure \ref{fig:Comparison of complexity} displays the numerical results for DOM and ROM.
+Figures \ref{fig:L3_ex2} and \ref{fig:L6_ex2} show the solutions of DOM calculated with $36$ and $144$ ordinates, respectively, and both exhibit a very pronounced ray effect.
+The results shown in Figure \ref{fig:ROM_L3_16times_ex2} are obtained using ROM with $16$ sampled simulations of $36$ ordinates, which maintains a computational cost comparable to that of DOM with $144$ ordinates as seen in Figure \ref{fig:L6_ex2}.
+The values of $e_{\infty}$ for the three different tests are as follows: DOM with $36$ ordinates is $0.0373$, DOM with $144$ ordinates is $0.0206$, and ROM with $16$ sampled simulations of $36$ ordinates is $0.012$.
+This demonstrates that ROM can improve solution accuracy with the same computational cost.
+As observed in Figure \ref{fig:ref}, the ray effect is also mitigated.

-Figure \ref{fig:ROMnumerical_5.1_iso} demonstrates the ability of ROM to mitigate the ray effect.
+Figure \ref{fig:ROMnumerical_5.1_iso} further demonstrates the ability of ROM to mitigate the ray effect.
 The expectation of the average density calculated by ROM with different number of ordinates and different number of sampled simulations are displayed.
 We can observe that the ray effect is effectively mitigated after multiple parallel calculations and taking the expectations, even when the sampled simulations use a very small number of ordinates.
+The fourth row shows the cross-sections at $x=0.345$ from the three subplots above.
+The solution accuracy improves with an increase in the number of samples.
 The results with the anisotropic scattering are similar.